 As always, the homes selling fastest are in “turnkey” condition, have no location issues, and are priced a little low or right at the perceived market value, and not aiming too high on the list price.
+That is true in all markets locally.

 First, some data from Altos Research, with data based on currently listed properties (not sold homes) by zip code.
 This will automatically update each week.